cloudify-cosmo/docs.getcloudify.org/content/cli/overview.md

-  snapshots         Handle manager snapshots ssh               Connect using SSH [manager only] status            Show manager status [manager only] teardown          Teardown a manager [manager only] uninstall         Uninstall an application blueprint [manager only] upgrade           Upgrade a manager to a new version [manager only] use               Control a specific manager workflows         Handle deployment workflows
+  snapshots         Handle manager snapshots ssh               Connect using SSH [manager only] status            Show manager status [manager only] tenants           Handle tenants [manager only] uninstall         Uninstall an application blueprint [manager only] use               Control a specific manager users             Manage users [manger only] workflows         Handle deployment workflows

 ...